kyriakos-ien/calculator/README.md

 # calculator

-This is a simple calculator app for android, don't expect anything speacial
+This is a simple calculator app for android, don't expect anything special